First French War of Religion (1562–1563): Assassination of the duc de Guise

-Catherine was also relieved to be free of Guise, remarking to Condé in March, that just as she had released Condé, so had she been released by the death of the duc.
-Sutherland notes that according to three of the ambassadors (Spanish, Papal and English) at the French court Condé inquired in the days prior to the assassination as to whether Guise was injured or dead.
+Catherine was also relieved to be free of Guise, remarking to Condé in March that just as she had released Condé, so had she been released by the death of the duc.
+Sutherland notes that according to three of the ambassadors (Spanish, Papal and English) at the French court, Condé inquired in the days prior to the assassination as to whether Guise was injured or dead.

 Many Protestants celebrated Poltrot de Méré's deeds, some in verse.
-According to some he was an agent of gods will, a David who slayed Goliath.
-The assassination had undoubtedly preserved Orléans from falling to the royal army, and therefore he was lauded as a tyrannicide who had liberated the city just as did Judith when she slayed Holofernes.
+According to some, he was an agent of God's will, a David who slew Goliath.
+The assassination had undoubtedly preserved Orléans from falling to the royal army, and therefore he was lauded as a tyrannicide who had liberated the city just as did Judith when she slew Holofernes.

 Paris reacted with horror to the assassination of the duc de Guise.
-Catherine conscious that the capital might react explosively wrote to the Parisian authorities urging them to make sure there was no rioting.
-The grief at the death of their hero was compounded by word that Catherine was using the opportunity to negotiate a peace 'disadvantageous to the Catholic church'.
+Catherine, conscious that the capital might react explosively, wrote to the Parisian authorities urging them to make sure there was no rioting.
+The grief at the death of their hero was compounded by the word that Catherine was using the opportunity to negotiate a peace "disadvantageous to the Catholic church".
 A Catholic crowd seized a woman being taken to prison, killing her and then dragging her body through the city.
 The guard was increased across the city to stop further attacks and murders.